STEP 4 Lumbar and Thoracic Spine

 Scientific Therapeutic Exercise Progression (STEP), the premier exercise course series from the Ola Grimsby Institute.
-STEP is a curriculum that focuses on exercise rehabilitation for tissue repair (mechanotherapy), joint mobilization, motor control, coordination, endurance, strength training and athletic function.
+STEP is a curriculum that focuses on exercise rehabilitation for tissue repair (mechanotherapy), joint mobilization, motor control, coordination, endurance, strength training, and athletic function.
 Back exercise for low back pain has all types of evidence in the literature.
-Learn to assess mobility and motor control to design, dose and progress and unique program for the individual patient.
-The trend of motor control training has been over emphasized for every back patient, as not all patients have motor control impairment.
-Also learn how to design back exercises to mobilize a restricted segments (spinal stenosis), improve mobility in a restricted hip that sits underneath a hypermobile spine (regional dependencies) and release a ribcage for mobility and respiration.
-Movement specialists for back pain need to be able to test and integrate exercises for all muscles of the lumbar spine, not just the transverse abdominus and the multifidus.
-Physical therapists are the movement experts, its time we start acting like it.
+Learn to assess mobility and motor control to design, dose, and progress and unique program for the individual patient.
+The trend of motor control training has been over-emphasized for every back patient, as not all patients have motor control impairment.
+Also, learn how to design back exercises to mobilize restricted segments (spinal stenosis), improve mobility in a restricted hip that sits underneath a hypermobile spine (regional dependencies), and release a ribcage for mobility and respiration.
+Movement specialists for back pain need to be able to test and integrate exercises for all muscles of the lumbar spine, not just the transverse abdominous and the multifidus.
+Physical therapists are the movement experts, it’s time we start acting like it.
 Advance your exercise knowledge with this exceptional course in this series.
 This course is taught by seasoned instructors that use this curriculum every day in the clinic.

 STEP 4 covers exercise techniques for biomechanical and neurological conditions including motor control deficits of lumbar and thoracic dysfunction.
-Exercise concepts of dosage, design and progression for rehabilitation of the lumbar and thoracic spine will be brought to life using case studies and clinical examples throughout the course.
-In addition to the current evidence in work physiology, the course offers a clinical approach to an individual, highly specific dosed program to include: resistance (concentric, eccentric, isometric), repetitions, sets, rest, speed, range and frequency with reference to functional qualities are developed.
+Exercise concepts of dosage, design, and progression for rehabilitation of the lumbar and thoracic spine will be brought to life using case studies and clinical examples throughout the course.
+In addition to the current evidence in work physiology, the course offers a clinical approach to an individual, a highly specific dosed program to include: resistance (concentric, eccentric, isometric), repetitions, sets, rest, speed, range, and frequency with reference to functional qualities.

 Course Cities and Dates

-All 6 STEP courses can be combined, along with online learning, projects and examinations, to receive a certification in Scientific Therapeutic Exercise Progressions (C-STEP).
+All 6 STEP courses can be combined, along with online learning, projects, and examinations, to receive a Certification in Rehabilitative Exercise (CREx).